Print materials in the North Library

 Reference Books

-Ref 809.04 Wor Index to Wilson Author's
+Ref 809.04 Wor Index to Wilson Author's Series

 (Indexes 11 volumns covering authors world wide.)